jspecify/jspecify-reference-checker/README.md

 Ideally set `JAVA_HOME` to a JDK 11 or JDK 18 installation.

-Make sure you have Apache Maven installed and in your PATH, or the Gradle build will fail:
+Make sure you have Apache Maven installed and in your PATH, or the `demo` script will fail:

 ```sh
 mvn